Jess Curtis/Gravity: Maria Francesca Scaroni

 Maria Francesca Scaroni is a performer from Italy, living now in Berlin.
 After dancing in Italian TV productions (Canale 5, Rai 2), she trained and worked with Manuela Bondavalli Danza (1998/2004), a collaboration that rooted her dance practice in Release Technique and Contact Improvisation.
 She trained independently, studying as a freelancer in Europe and in the United States.
 She has been collaborating with Jess Curtis/Gravity since 2004 (Berlin/San Francisco) as performer, teacher and choreographer.
 Since 2006 Scaroni has performed in works by San Francisco choreographer Sara Shelton Mann.
 In Berlin she works as collaborator/performer with Julia Reinartz, Friederike Plafki and the gallery-based collective Bridge on a Wall.
 In Berlin she is part of an improvisation-based group instigated by Meg Stuart and Jeremy Wade.
 She holds a master's degree in Contemporary Literature, with a focus on Media and Communication and a thesis on education and dance.

 About

 Jess Curtis/Gravity was founded in 2000 as a research and development vehicle for live performance.
-Gravity aspires to the creation of exceptionally engaging body based art that explores and addresses issues and ideas of substance and relevance to a broad popular public.
+Gravity created body based art that explores and addresses issues and ideas of substance and relevance to a broad popular public.
 In addition to the creation of live performances Gravity also produces and facilitates educational experiences for both professionals and lay people in movement and performing arts.

 JessCurtis/Gravity has several times been a resident artist at CounterPULSE, where its works "have resembled postmodern cabarets, loosely drawn around a theme." according to Voice of Dance.
 Under the Radar (2007) was particularly successful in its mix of disparate episodes of physical comedy, rope climbing, singing and juggling; Scaroni, among her other assignments, served as a bartender.